cabloy/cabloy/README.md

 Each built-in feature of Cabloy-Pro has been carefully adjusted, which reflects the seamless connection of `flexible-customization` from `out-of-the-box`, including role system, user authentication, menu permission, data permission, form rendering, form verification, workflow engine, dictionary, dashboard, online push, page theme, multilingual internationalization and CMS rendering engine, etc.

-## Cabloy-Pro4
+## Cabloy-Pro v4

-Cabloy-Pro4 is developed using Javascript and has comprehensive features and documentation
+Cabloy-Pro v4 is developed using Javascript and has comprehensive features and documentation

 - Documentation: [Quick Start](https://cabloy.com/articles/guide-quick-start.html)

-## Cabloy-Pro5 Internal Testing 🚀🚀🚀
+## Cabloy-Pro v5 Internal Testing 🚀🚀🚀

-Cabloy-Pro5 uses Typescript to carry out a complete restructuring of the entire full-stack framework:
+Cabloy-Pro v5 uses Typescript to carry out a complete restructuring of the entire full-stack framework:

 |          | Technology Stacks                                         |
 | -------- | --------------------------------------------------------- |